 High availability is essential to distributed applications.
 In an Alibaba Cloud Container Compute Service (ACS) cluster, you can spread distributed applications across zones based on Kubernetes-native scheduling semantics to ensure high availability.
-You can add labels to nodes by configuring the TopologyKey field of the topology spread constraint to distribute workloads across zones.
+You can add topology labels by configuring the TopologyKey field of the topology spread constraint to distribute workloads across zones.
 This topic describes the limits and usage of topology spread constraints in ACS.

 Prerequisites